bdrelling/WhisperTesting/README.md

 We have an Xcode project and Swift package.
 Currently, `whisper.cpp` is implemented directly into the Xcode project, but we are trying to abstract this into our Swift package via `whisper.spm`.
 However, we're noticing that `whisper.spm` is about 40x slower in `debug` configuration than in `release`.

 Unfortunately, SPM does not allow us to override the default compilation mode for an individual module.
 Adding something like `cSettings: [.unsafeFlags["-O3"]]` to the package definition makes no impact on third-party dependencies.
+Similarly, from the Xcode project, we don't seem to have the option for explicit, configuration-based overrides to our dependencies.

 ## Sample Output